ncskth/norse-rl/_sources/intro.md

 a cartpole and a Braitenberg vehicle "mouse".
 This workshop is meant to give you hands-on experience with (virtual) neurorobotics experiments, while hopefully also having a bit of fun.

-Everything will be run online in [Jupyter Notebooks](https://jupyter.org/), so not installation or setup is required.
+Everything will be run online in [Jupyter Notebooks](https://jupyter.org/), so no installation or setup is required.
 Just follow the instructions below.

 <p align="center">